Aaron Ramsey is a Welsh footballer currently at Juventus. Find out more about Aaron in our in-depth biography

-The Welsh midfielder started his career at Cardiff City before his eye-catching performances led to a move to north London.
+The Welsh midfielder started his career at Cardiff City before his eye-catching performances led to a move to north London side Arsenal.

 Ramsey suffered a horror leg break at Stoke City in 2010 to rule the versatile midfielder out of action for almost 12 months.

-He is a key part of the Wales team and the Arsenal midfielder helped his country reach the Euro 2016 semi-finals in France.
+He is a key part of the Wales team and the Juventus midfielder helped his country reach the Euro 2016 semi-finals in France.

 • Date of birth: 26 December 1990